 Let’s take a look at some of the greatest F1 drivers to ever grace a circuit…

-We have to kick off this list with the now 4 time world champion Lewis Hamilton.
+Next up we have six time world champion Lewis Hamilton.
 He’s now the most decorated British F1 driver of all time but is still behind others in the amount of world titles he has won.
 He is however the holder of the most poles achieved and still has time to surpass Michael Schumacher’s 7 title haul.
-Established sports bet brand Unibet already has the Brit as the 11/10 favourite to win the F1 Drivers Championship in 2018!

 Juan Manuel Fangio

 Argentinian Juan Manuel Fangio is said to be the original superstar of Formula 1.
 He’s still second to Michael Schumacher on the list of the most drivers’ championships won with 5, even though he raced back in the 1950s and his win ration was over 46%.
 He won 24 of the 53 races that he entered and is deserving of his place in the Formula 1 Hall of Fame.

 Former British Formula One racing driver Jackie Stewart Stewart held the record for most wins by a British F1 driver for 19 long years.
 His illustrious career consists of 27 wins in 100 participations, 17 pole points, and 360 career points.
 It all started in 1965, when participated in the South African Grand Prix for the first time and achieved the 6th position.
 In the same year, he won his first World Drivers’ Championships in the Italian Grand Prix.
 Later, he won three more Grand Prix Championships during his career.
 In 1973, he won his last international title in German Grand Prix.